independentdatalab/tf-aws-env-nf/README.md

 This repository provisions the AWS infrastructure for basic computational biology operations.
-It creates a small basic instance for a user to login, file downloads and uploads and starting nextflow, and all necessary AWS resources for AWS Batch job executions of nextflow processes.
+It creates a small basic instance for a user to login, file downloads and uploads and for running nextflow, and all necessary AWS resources for AWS Batch job executions of nextflow processes.

 Terraform version: 0.13.4